Bakewell: Landmarks

 All Saints' Church is a Grade I-listed church founded in 920, in Saxon times.
 The churchyard has two Saxon crosses.
 One is the Beeley Cross, unearthed in a field at a disputed location near Beeley and moved for some years to the grounds of Holt House near Darley Bridge.
 Although only the base and lower part of the shaft survive, it stands over 5 ft/152 cm high and is carved on all four faces.
 The other is the Bakewell Cross, 8 ft/244 cm high and almost complete.
 It was carved in the 7th–8th centuries and shows scenes that include the Annunciation.
 This may originally have stood at Hassop Cross Roads.
 During restoration work on the church in the 1840s, many carved fragments of Saxon stonework were found in and around the porch, along with some ancient stone coffins.

 The church contains a selection of medieval and Anglo-Saxon cross fragments and carved stones collected by Thomas Bateman and donated to Weston Park Museum in Sheffield, before they were moved to Bakewell in 1899.
 They include a notable alabaster memorial to Sir Godfrey de Foljambe, who acquired the manor of Bakewell about 1350, and to his wife Avena.

 The town's Old House Museum occupies a 16th-century dwelling house originating from the time of Henry VIII and extended under Elizabeth I. It is a Grade II* listed building.

+The Old Town Hall in King Street dates from 1602, while the current Town Hall, in Anchor Street, was completed in 1890.